Websoft9/docker-library/docs/code_owner.md

 Whether the container starts normally through [Health check](https://docs.docker.com/engine/reference/builder/#healthcheck)

+### Container name

+The main container is named $W9_ID, and other containers add a suffix to $W9_ID, such as $W9_ID-mysql.When container connections cannot be adapted to the common rules above, there are two ways to correspond:

+  - Add hostname, named $W9_RCODE
+  - Container named servicename-$W9_RCODE

 ### Logs limit

 Some application have lots of logs which will need storages.
 If you want to limit it, below is referance